 In 1997, Schmidt left Harley-Davidson to take an ownership position with a highly successful Chicago-based marketing firm, VSA Partners.
 In addition to Harley-Davidson, VSA serves a virtual who’s who of the world’s best-known brands.
 In 1999, he sold his portion of VSA to start his own business, Ken Schmidt Company, to combine two of his greatest passions, motorcycling and speaking.

 Today, Schmidt happily admits that he’s “semi-retired,” which allows him to pursue all of his life’s passions and discover new ones.
 He calls working with the grandson of one of Harley-Davidson’s founders to create “100 Years of Harley-Davidson,” the best-selling motor sports book of all time, one of the greatest highs of his life.
-He calls his current book, “Make Some Noise,” a different kind of high – the one that comes from, “sharing what you’ve learned with others and knowing they’re benefiting from it.”
-After all he has accomplished, his philosophy of life and business hasn’t changed: “Never do what’s expected, make yourself as noticeably different as possible, and have a lot more fun than you’re supposed to.
+He calls his current book, “Make Some Noise: The Unconventional Road to Dominance” a different kind of high – the one that comes from, “sharing my passion for what I do and what I’ve learned with others and knowing they’re immediately benefiting from it.”
+After all he has accomplished, his philosophy of life and business hasn’t changed: “Never do what’s expected, make yourself as noticeably different as possible, and have a lot more fun than you’re supposed to.”

 In the News